Triumph T150 1000cc Special

 And so it starts!

 The brief is to basically build a Triumph T150, but with a slight design twist.
-Nothing radical, more of a styling update perhaps.
+I want the Triumph to look as though it came out of the factory, so nothing radical, more of a styling update perhaps.

 I think the original styling is a bit staid, so I'll be adding Suzuki GS1000 twin disk forks, Hinckley Triumph rear mudguard, grab rail, indicators and fuel tank.
-Perhaps a custom made seat to blend better with the tank than an original.
-Hyde footrest kit and bespoke exhaust system.
-Overall, I'm going to go for a 'darker' feel with satin black hubs, wheel rims and fork sliders and a dark blue paint job with custom tank and panel transfers.
-The bike must look like it came from the factory.
-I don't want it to look like an obvious special.
+Perhaps a custom made seat to blend better with the tank than the original and re-positioned footpads.
+I'm going to go for a 'darker' feel with satin black hubs, wheel rims and fork sliders and a dark blue paint job with custom tank and panel transfers.

-In the engine department I'm going all out for a Neil Beadling 1000cc big bore kit with smoothbore carbs.
-I'm not going to race, but just want a strong, torquey road bike for two up riding on the Rye marshes.
+In the engine department I'm going all out for a Neil Beadling 1000cc big bore kit with new 82mm standard wight crank, Hyde half-race camshafts, oil pump and oil way upgrade and smoothbore carbs.
+I'm not going to race, but just want a strong, torquey road bike for two up riding around the Rye marshes.

 While the frame is away I strip the wheel hubs.
 I get quotes for the wheel builds, including tyres.
 Comes in at a massive £850!!!